abuchin/ML_protein_ligand_prediction/README.md

 1. Perform exploratory data analysis (EDA) and clean the dataset.
 2. Generate synthetic negative examples by creating non-binding protein-ligand pairs.
 3. Extract features for proteins using UniProt UniRep and ligands using PubChem data.
+4. Generates low-dimensional representation of proteins using Protein-Bert model and Morgan Fingerprints for ligands.
-4. Save the processed dataset for downstream modeling.
+5. Saves the processed dataset for downstream modeling.

 #### **Key Steps**
 - **EDA and Cleaning**: Handle duplicates and inconsistencies in the dataset.
 - **Feature Extraction**:
-  - **Proteins**: Extract embeddings using UniRep.
+  - **Proteins**: Extract embeddings using Protein-Bert model.
   - **Ligands**: Generate molecular fingerprints using RDKit and PubChemPy.
 - **Output**:
   - A cleaned and feature-enriched dataset ready for model training.